-- Tytina Sanders-Bey is a CLC, LLLI breastfeeding peer counselor, and program administrator.
+- Tytina Sanders-Bey, CLC, is a La Leche League International breastfeeding peer counselor and program administrator.
 She is a lactation counselor for the Healthcare Consortium of Illinois in Southeast Chicago, as well as being a Loving Support and Rush Mother’s Milk Club peer counselor and an ICTC provisional doula.
 She serves as the peer counselor co-chair for the Chicago Region Breastfeeding Taskforce, volunteers for March of Dimes and is a member of the United States Breastfeeding Committee.
-As the mother of 5 nurslings, she is proud to say all of her school-aged children are honor students.
+As the mother of five nurslings, she is proud to say all of her school-aged children are honor students.

-- Melissa Sablack Gonzalez is a recent transplant to Chicago, a wife and mother to two-school age boys, a former marketing executive, a Lamaze-Certified Childbirth Educator and labor and postpartum doula, and founder of Mesa Birth.
+- Melissa Sablack Gonzalez LCCE, CD(DONA), wife and mother to two-school age boys, founder of Mesa Birth, a Lamaze-Certified Childbirth Educator and labor and postpartum doula, and former marketing executive.
 “My vision for Breastfeed Chicago is to see this great city take the lead in encouraging a breastfeeding-friendly environment in hospitals, at work, and at home, for all women.”

 - Allison Grippe moved to Chicago from the East Coast in 2008 after having served as an AmeriCorps VISTA, and earning her BA in Sociology and MS in Management.
 Currently, Allison is the Director of Grants at Harper College Educational Foundation and has over a decade of experience in development and grants.
 In addition to her full-time job and her family, Allison stays active in the LGBT movement, particularly with Chicagoland Rainbow Families.
 Allison is a proud wife and mom of 2 children, the first of whom she nursed until 2.5 years and the youngest, 9 months, who she is currently nursing.
 “My vision is to help all families reach their breastfeeding goals through access to information and resources, and to ensure policies are in place to protect those rights.
 Chicago has the opportunity to lead the way toward a breastfeeding friendly nation and I am proud to be a part of that movement.”

-- Robin Ross, Montessori Toddler Directress, Certified HypnoBirthing Instructor, Certified Birth Doula CD(DONA), Trained Lactation Educator CAPPA, Co-Owner of Bellies to Babies Studio, Downers Grove.
+- Robin Ross, CD(DONA), Montessori Toddler Directress, Certified HypnoBirthing Instructor, DONA-Certified Birth Doula, Trained Lactation Educator CAPPA, Co-Owner of Bellies to Babies Studio, Downers Grove.
 “My vision for breastfeeding in Chicago, is to help build awareness city-wide through education about the importance of breastfeeding.
 My goal in this vision is to help support families by providing resources that will maintain confidence and trust in one’s ability to breastfeed, thus leading to a sense of empowerment.”